Light pollution: Europe

 Inspection of the area surrounding Madrid reveals that the effects of light pollution caused by a single large conglomeration can be felt up to 100 km away from the center.

 Global effects of light pollution are also made obvious.
 Research in the late 1990s showed that the entire area consisting of southern England, Netherlands, Belgium, West Germany, and northern France have a sky brightness of at least two to four times normal.
 The only places in continental Europe where the sky can attain its natural darkness are in northern Scandinavia and in islands far from the continent.
 The growth of light pollution on the green band has been 11% from 2012–2013 to 2014–2020, and 24% on the blue band.

 North America

 In North America the situation is comparable.
 There is a significant problem with light pollution ranging from the Canadian Maritime Provinces to the American Southwest.
-The International Dark-Sky Association works to designate areas that have high-quality night skies.
+DarkSky International works to designate areas that have high-quality night skies.
 These areas are supported by communities and organizations that are dedicated to reducing light pollution (e.g. Dark-sky preserve).
 The National Park Service Natural Sounds and Night Skies Division has measured night sky quality in national park units across the U.S. Sky quality in the U.S. ranges from pristine (Capitol Reef National Park and Big Bend National Park) to severely degraded (Santa Monica Mountains National Recreation Area and Biscayne National Park).
 The National Park Service Night Sky Program monitoring database is available online (2015).